Brett-Tanner/Journal/2023/Jun_23.md

     - Maybe also show if kids are attending both morning and afternoon in that column for regular days
     - Just a different header/values
   - [] Style the print output to be more like the current attendance sheets for slot attendance
-  - [] Allow staff to edit bookings for even closed activities
   - [] Add a search to the indexes (mainly for admins, there are too many pages and we don't know the order)

 - Post event features